Adopt

 Jack

 Jack is a very energetic and fun dog that loves to chase balls and be around his people.
-He is a neutered 3 year old Black Lab mixed with a pointer breed.
-He weighs in at a mere 63 pounds but it is all muscle!
+He is a neutered 4 year old Black Lab mixed with a pointer breed.
+He weighs in at 70 pounds but it is all muscle!
 Jack is very smart, loving, and loyal.
 His favorite thing to do is to chase balls into the pool and he’ll bring it right back for another throw.
 Even when he is very excited to play ball, he has learned to stay on command and only retrieve it when released.
 Once playtime is complete Jack settles into his engaging and calm personality.

 Jack came to DLRR in December, 2024 because he had too much energy for a young busy family.
 The original owner stated that Jack was obtained from a breeder specializing in Pointing Labs for hunting dogs.